Govind-techie/LeetCode/README.md

   The cost to connect two points is their Manhattan distance.
   The solution uses Prim's algorithm with a priority queue to efficiently build the MST and calculate the minimum total cost.
   Time complexity is **O(E log V)**, where E is the number of edges and V is the number of points.*

+- **Problem 787: Cheapest Flights Within K Stops**
+  *Given a list of flights between cities, find the cheapest price from a source city to a destination city with at most k stops.
+  The solution uses the Bellman-Ford algorithm, updating the minimum cost to reach each city for up to k + 1 edges (k stops).
+  If the destination cannot be reached within k stops, returns -1.
+  Time complexity is **O(E * K)**, where E is the number of flights and K is the maximum number of stops.*

 ---